JLospinoso/jlospinoso.github.io/_posts/2018-02-12-unfurl-url-analysis.md

 Software engineers use link generation algorithms when they need to provide privileged access to a user, but the user has not prearranged an authentication mechanism like a password.
 Knowledge of the URL is the secret information that authenticates a user.
 It's vital that these link generation algorithms have *high entropy* so that an attacker cannot brute force URLs to gain unauthorized access. [unfurl][7] is a tool that analyzes large collections of URLs and estimates their entropies to sift out URLs that might be vulnerable to attack.

-In this blog post, we'll demonstrate how to download an entire inbox from [Gmail][8] and extract a large collection of URLs.
-We'll feed this collection into [unfurl][7] to analyze each link's entropy.
-Using [unfurl][7], we'll show how to find the [Democratic Donor Database vulnerability] disclosed in November of 2017.
+In this blog post, we'll demonstrate how to analyze a large collection of URLs with [unfurl][7], analyzing each link's entropy.
+As an example, we'll show how to find the [Democratic Donor Database vulnerability] disclosed in November of 2017.

 # Link Generation
 Link generation algorithms have many uses including in [URL shortening services][4] like [bit.ly][3] and [marketing automation services][5] like [MailChimp][6].